 You can also choose a resume template that showcases your professional skills and personality, or try our Resume Builder-powered templates to showcase your level of training and education.

 Storyboard Artist Skills

-While a talent for sketching, drawing and painting is certainly crucial, it is also essential that Storyboard Artists are not only able to gain inspiration their own ideas but to artistically convey the ideas of others as well.
-If they cannot bring the vision of the producers and directors to life through art, then they will not be able to successfully do their job.
-And, since they may be expected to create storyboards either manually or digitally, Storyboard Artists also need to be able to work with various computer programs as well as with traditional drawing tools.
+While a talent for sketching, drawing and painting is certainly crucial, it is also essential that storyboard artists can gain inspiration for their ideas and convey others’ ideas artistically.
+If they cannot bring the vision of the producers and directors to life through art, then they will not be able to do their job successfully.

 Insights from a Storyboard Artist